bblacey/ezlo-hub-kit/ReadMe.md

 If you are interested in a dockerized version of the MQTT Relay, head over to the [Ezlo-MQTTRelay](https://github.com/bblacey/ezlo-mqttrelay) GitHub repository.

-#### Synchronize House Mode between Ezlo Hubs
+#### Synchronize House Mode between Vera and all local Ezlo Hubs

 ---
 ### Additional Information
-Application developers are encouraged to review the [Kit Tests](test) and in-line documentation.
+Application developers are encouraged to review the [Kit Test Suite](test) and in-line documentation.